acidquest/awg-jump/docs/README_EN.md

 The node is deployed from the web interface via SSH:

 1. The jump server packages the `node/` directory into a tar archive and streams it to the VPS via SSH pipe.
+2. If the SSH user is not `root`, host-side commands are run through `sudo -S`; sudo access is validated before deployment starts.
-2. Docker is installed on the VPS, and the `awg-node:local` image is built.
+3. Docker is installed on the VPS, and the `awg-node:local` image is built.
-3. AWG keys and a node config are generated (with awg1 obfuscation parameters).
+4. AWG keys, the node interface address, and the node tunnel network are prepared, then a config is generated with the relevant client interface obfuscation parameters.
-4. The node container is started.
+5. The node container is started.

 SSH credentials (login/password) are **never stored** anywhere.